Visiting Croatia’s Risnjak National Park

-Risnjak National Park is one of 7 national parks in Croatia.
-It is situated in the most mountainous Croatian region – Gorski kotar, only 15 kilometers north of the Adriatic sea.
-Risnjak’s area covers 4600 hectares.
+Risnjak National Park is one of 8 national parks in Croatia.
+It is situated in the most mountainous Croatian region – Gorski kotar, only 15 kilometers north of the Adriatic Sea.
+Risnjak’s area covers 4.600 hectares.
 The park includes gorgeous Risnjak, the Snježnik massif, and the beautiful source of the river Kupa.

-The park was named after the medium-sized wild animal, the lynx, which is pronounced “ris” in Croatian.
-Ris is the rarest and the most hidden beast in Europe and only a few hunters and naturalists knowing how to trace them.
+The park was named after the medium-sized wild animal, the lynx, which is pronounced ris in Croatian.
+Ris is the rarest, and the most hidden beast in Europe, and only a few hunters and naturalists know how to trace them.
 Risnjak is full of different types of woods, small grasslands, and rocks, and it is rich with an envious number of plant species.

-When you see the turquoise lake at the spring of the Kupa river, you will be speechless.
-Due to very rich flora and fauna, the upper stream of the river is called Čudesna dolina leptira (Wonderful Butterfly Valley).
+When you see the turquoise lake in the spring of the Kupa river, you will be speechless.
+Due to vibrant flora and fauna, the upper stream of the river is called Čudesna dolina leptira (Wonderful Butterfly Valley).
 It is one of the deepest Croatian springs, at a depth of more than 154 meters.

 Where it is